apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

           directories and cause the other channel initialization to fail.
           It is therefore necessary that you provide explicit paths to all the configured channels, preferably on different disks.
+          Furthermore, as file channel will sync to disk after every commit, coupling it with a sink/source that batches events together may be necessary to provide good performance where multiple disks are not available for checkpoint and data directories.

 Example for agent named **agent_foo**: